jarikomppa/img2spec/readme.md

 4. Tweak modifiers until result is acceptable
 5. Export result (file->export ...)

-##Image editor interopration
+##Image editor interoperation
-If you keep the image file open in image spectrumizer and the image editor of your choise (such as photoshop), image spectrumizer can detect when the file has changed and reloads the image automatically.
+If you keep the image file open in image spectrumizer and the image editor of your choice (such as photoshop), image spectrumizer can detect when the file has changed and reloads the image automatically.
 This way you can keep editing the source image with (potentially) better tools than image spectrumizer can offer, and see the results relatively quickly.